alexfigliolia/metrics-queue/README.md

     removed using:

     MetricsQueue.removeEventListener("event-name", ID);

+    By default, keepAlive is false
   */
 });
 ```

-If the Performance API is the backbone of recording performance metrics in your project, please feel free to skip to the [Examples](#some-example-recipes).
+If the `Performance API` is the backbone of recording performance metrics in your project, please feel free to skip to the [Examples](#some-example-recipes) section.
+There are a few recipes designed to spur some thoughts on how to integrate the `MetricsQueue` into a process or feature within your app.

 If you are using an external or proprietary library for recording your metrics, the next section is for you.

 ### Let's talk about other Performance Libraries

 In many code-bases, you'll find custom Performance Monitoring tools.
 These tools may exist for reasons such as:

-1. Monitoring performance before the Performance API was widely supported
+1. Monitoring performance before the `Performance API` was widely supported
 2. Sending monitoring data to external API's
 3. Creating monitoring implementations that more closely align with features and product goals